pvtanike/Genomic-Landscape-Based-Drug-Repurposing/README.md

 ```

 **Purpose of Validation:**
-This pipeline provides **independent confirmation** that genes identified through genomic analysis are also recognized in published HNC research, increasing confidence in their biological relevance.
+This pipeline extracts genes mentioned in HNC literature to create a reference set of literature-validated disease targets.
+Drug candidates identified through statistical enrichment (Files 02.50, 03.5) are then filtered to retain only those targeting these literature-validated genes.

 **What Gets Validated:**
-- Genes from File 02 (CNV analysis): Are amplified/deleted genes mentioned in HNC literature?
+- Genes from File 02 (CNV analysis): Amplified/deleted genes mentioned in HNC literature
-- Genes from File 03 (SOM analysis): Are mutated genes mentioned in HNC literature?
+- Genes from File 03 (SOM analysis): Mutated genes mentioned in HNC literature

-**Interpretation:**
-- **High confidence genes**: Significant in genomics AND mentioned in literature
+- **Result:** A list of literature-validated genes used for drug filtering in File 05

+**Drug Filtering Logic:**
+- **Statistical identification first:** Genomic analysis identifies significant genes → Drug enrichment testing identifies significant drug-gene connections
+- **Literature filtering second:** Only drugs targeting literature-validated genes are retained in final outputs
+- **Direct drugs:** Must target genes that appear in literature
+- **Indirect drugs:** Must connect via PPI to risk genes that appear in literature

 **When to Run Validation Pipeline:**
-- **After Files 02-03:** To validate gene discoveries before drug candidate identification
+- **Before File 05:** To create literature-validated gene list for drug filtering
-- **Before integrating with main pipeline results:** To enhance drug-gene relationship confidence
-- **Integrated in file 05 Final result creation.ipynb:** To annotate drugs with literature-validated targets
+- **Integration point:** File 05 loads literature results and filters drugs based on gene validation
+- **Effect:** Final outputs (Files 06-07) contain only drugs targeting literature-supported genes

-**Note:** This validation pipeline does NOT extract or validate drug-gene interactions.
-Drug-gene relationships come from DrugBank database in the main pipeline.
+**Note:** This validation pipeline extracts gene-disease relationships (not drug-gene interactions).
+Drug-gene relationships come from DrugBank.
+Literature validation determines which genes are "validated," and drugs are kept if they target those validated genes.

 **Computational Cost:**
 - **Without GPU:** Not feasible (NLP extraction too slow with CPU)